AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

 **PART 2 : NEURAL NETWORKS AND DEEP LEARNING**

-+ *Section 10 : Introduction to Artificial Neural Networks with Keras.*
++ *Chapter 10 : Introduction to Artificial Neural Networks with Keras.*

     + Introduction.
     + Perceptrons and Different Varities.